realglobe-Inc/sugo-demo-module/README.md

 <a name="method-assert"></a>
 ### .assert() -> <code>boolean</code>

-Test if the spot fulfills system requirements
+Test if the actor fulfills system requirements